170-year-old chapel brought into the 21st century

 ‘Donations such as the Trust130 money from Ecclesiastical Insurance are absolutely vital – they are really interested in helping churches and their communities and we’re very grateful to them.’

-It has been extraordinarily successful – to date, the company has given more than £430,000 to 2,283 churches around the UK.
+It has been extraordinarily successful – to date, the company has given more than £460,000 to over 2500 churches around the UK.
 There is no limit on the number of donations which can be made, and, in the case of St Marks & All Saints, the amount of money given so far totals £650.

 If your home insurance is due for renewal and you are interested in how Trust130 can benefit your church, please contact Ecclesiastical Insurance on 0800 7830 130.